sai2615/Little-Lemon/README.md

 # Little Lemon Booking Website

-## Project Description
+## PDescription

-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This project was built as part of Meta’s Front-End Development course on Coursera, serving as the capstone for the Front-End Development track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+It features a booking system seamlessly integrated into the Little Lemon website, constructed entirely with React components to demonstrate practical proficiency in React and the use of API calls for data handling.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Please note: aside from the visual design, the only interactive feature currently enabled is the “Reserve a Table” functionality.